-Pursuant to the Trust Indenture and Supplemental Indenture (each as hereinafter defined) and the solvency restrictions under the CBCA, Aecon is restricted from declaring or paying a dividend to the holders of issued and outstanding Common Shares after the occurrence of an Event of Default (as defined in the Trust Indenture) unless and until such default shall have been cured or waived or shall have ceased to exist.
-For additional details, please see copies of each of the Trust Indenture and Supplemental Indenture filed under Aecon's SEDAR profile at www.sedar.com.
+Pursuant to the Trust Indenture and the solvency restrictions under the CBCA, Aecon is restricted from declaring or paying a dividend to the holders of issued and outstanding Common Shares after the occurrence of an Event of Default (as defined in the Trust Indenture) unless and until such default shall have been cured or waived or shall have ceased to exist.
+Following the redemption of the 2018 Debentures on December 29, 2023 (see "Three-Year History"), there are no debentures outstanding under the Trust Indenture.
+For additional details, please see a copy of the Trust Indenture filed under Aecon's SEDAR+ profile at www.sedarplus.com.